The best places to see wild horses in the USA

 What is a wild horse?

-What most people call wild horses in North America are the free-roaming descendants of horses brought to the continent by early Spanish explorers, soldiers, missionaries, and settlers mixed with a bunch of other European breeds brought by later adventurers and settlers.
-They live pretty much like any other wild animal, but many people insist they are not wild animals.
+What most Americans call “wild horses” are the free-roaming descendants of horses brought to the continent by early Spanish explorers, soldiers, missionaries, and settlers — mixed with other European breeds brought by later adventurers and settlers.
+While most herds they live like any other wild animal, many people insist they are not wild animals.
 “Free-roaming” is the defining term — and the only one everyone seems to agree on.

 Native wildlife or feral livestock?